JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 * Navigate back to the firewall.
 * Settings tab.
 * Rules (classic).
-* Network rule collection tab.
+* Click on the Network rule collection tab.
-* Add network rule collection.
+* Click on Add network rule collection.

 ![Firewall 13](./firewall_13.png)